berezovskyi/lambda-test/README.md

 accordingly) instead of focusing on startup time unless you run into additional 100ms cost every function call.

+*Also, 1MM API Gateway requests would cost you $3.50, which means that this comparison is virtually useless if you're working on a dirt cheap API backend.*

 ## C & Go comparison just for fun

     ==> output/c.run <==